KathrynShea/movie_saga/README.md

 # React Redux with Sagas

-For this weekend challenge, you'll be building a portfolio site to showcase your work.
+For this weekend challenge, you'll be building mindfulness application: an image carousel tagging app!

 ## Setup

 > **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.

-1. Create a database named `portfolio`
+1. Create a database named `saga_weekend`
-1. Run the following SQL using the `portfolio` database:
+1. Run the following SQL using the `saga_weekend` database:

 ```SQL
 CREATE TABLE "tags" (